 OSHA stated that an illness is likely not work-related if the employee is the only person to contract COVID-19 in the workplace and that employee does not have frequent contact with the public and if the employee has been in close contact with someone outside work who has COVID-19 and exposes the employee during the period when the person is infectious.

 Has your employer violated your right to a safe work environment?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Our team will work tirelessly to hold your employer—or employers in a joint employment relationship—accountable.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.